-A variety of treatments are available through Dean Mental Health, including the following.
+A variety of treatments are available through Dean Medical Group, including the following.
 Please click a title to learn more.

 Medication intervention is recommended when a person is suffering from an emotional or mental disturbance that has a biological component.
 Many persons with depression, anxiety, or other mental illness benefit from the use of medication to support biological recovery and management of important brain-based processes.